Research Librarian III and Interlibrary Loan Coordinator

 B.A., Furman University

 Stephen Leist holds a B.A. in History from Furman University and an M.A in Modern European History specializing in Modern Germany from the University of Wisconsin-Madison.
 He earned his M.L.S. degree from the University of Kentucky.
 Before coming to Virginia Wesleyan College in 2012, he served on the library staff at Transylvania Univeristy in Lexington, Kentucky.
 As Research & Instruction Librarian, he teaches library instruction sessions for classes of all levels, in addition to meeting with students and faculty individually to support research questions.
-Stephen Leist is also in charge of interlibrary loan operations.
+Stephen Leist is also in charge of interlibrary loan and circulation operations.
 He is currently serving as the liaison to the Social Sciences division.

 Another interest and area of activity is church music.
 Stephen has been singing since the age of 9 and has been very active in Episcopal Church music as a choir member and an organist.
 Highlights involve officiating Choral Evensong at the National Cathedral in Washington DC and choral residencies at the English cathedrals of Norwich and Gloucester, St. Paul's Cathedral in London, and Westminster Abbey.
 Having been a member of the choir at Christ & St. Luke's Episcopal Church in Norfolk, he is currently Organist-Choirmaster of St. Andrew's Episcopal Church, West Ghent in Norfolk.
 Stephen holds membership in the American Guild of Organists and was elected to membership in the Association of Anglican Musicians in 2010.
+In 2018, he was appointed Editor of The Journal of the Association of Anglican Musicians.

 Other interests include cycling, reading, and local history, as well as sharing time with wife Joanna and Otto, their standard Dachshund.